xavidop/awesome-firebase-genkit/README.md

 - [Firebase Genkit for Go Developers: A Guide to Building LLM Applications](https://medium.com/@yukinagae/firebase-genkit-for-go-developers-a-guide-to-building-llm-applications-f96c51c34b10) - A getting started guide for Go developers using Genkit.
 - [Orchestrating Firebase and AI: Genkit architecture example](https://docs.google.com/presentation/d/10F2hjzJhdInSuhDQ8G_B2raGz79mzTRIcWU_59Zh5Y8/edit?usp=sharing) - Presented in a lightning talk at GDG DevFest Tokyo 2024.
 - [Getting Started with AI Image Generation Apps on Flutter, Genkit, and Imagen 3](https://medium.com/@nozomi-koborinai/getting-started-with-ai-image-generation-apps-on-flutter-genkit-and-imagen-3-9a83c63cbdf3) - A guide to building an AI image generation app using Flutter, Firebase Genkit, and Google's Imagen 3.
-- [internal AI: An open-source Genkit-based internal AI chat implementation](https://medium.com/firebase-developers/internal-ai-a-genkit-based-internal-ai-chat-released-as-open-source-37795896a106) - Introduction to an open-source solution for implementing an internal AI chat application.

 ## Tutorials